GSA-TTS/FAC/backend/util/load_public_dissem_data/README-prepare_prod_data_for_local.md

 This is an optional step.

 When we download a backup from `production`, we need to choose which dump we want to work with.
-These are named `MM-DD-HH` in the scheduled folder.
+These are named `YYYY-MM-DDTHH:MM:SS-0400` in the scheduled folder.
+To find the backups that are available, follow the steps [here](https://github.com/GSA-TTS/fac-team/blob/main/infra/s3-connection.md) using the service-name `backups`.
+Your `ls` command to view the backups should look something like `aws s3 ls s3://cg-040c4133-1efe-4281-a485-005960b58405/backups/scheduled/`.

 The script sets a dump path:

 ```
-DESIRED_BACKUP="07-27-12"
+DESIRED_BACKUP="2026-08-27T19:10:01-0400"
 ```

 Generally, this should be updated and committed if a new dump is going to be worked with.
 However, for temporary/local testing, it is possible to specify the path.
 Be careful: no checking is performed when this value is entered.
 Better to verify the path exists and set it in the script.